Part of a child's investment income might be subject to tax at the parent's highest marginal tax rate if:

 For kiddie tax rules, the child includes a legally adopted child and a stepchild.
 The rules apply whether or not the child is a dependent.

-If a child is born on Jan.
-1, the IRS treats the child as having been the same age on Dec.
+A child might be born on Jan.
+1. The IRS treats that child as having been the same age on Dec.
 31 of the previous year as he or she was on Jan.
 1 of the current tax year.

 Ex: Cody was born on Jan.
 1, 1994, and he celebrates his 19th birthday on Jan.
 1, 2013.
 However, he’s treated as having reached age 19 on Dec.
 31, 2012, and so is age 19 for tax year 2012.